4D Radar Semantic Segmentation of People in Field Conditions Using Temporal Multi-View Networks: Model Training and Testing

 \section{Model Training and Testing}

-We trained TMVA4D on a single Tesla V100 GPU, with each model taking under 43 hours to train.
-For the results, 10 models with different parameters were trained on the dataset using the architecture, each for 24 epochs.
-The number of epochs was chosen as it allowed the model to converge on the validation set while preventing overfitting from additional training.
-The learning rate was multiplied by a decay factor of $\gamma=0.9$ after every learning rate step, as done by Ouaknine et al. for TMVA-Net~\cite{mvrss}.
-The step size chosen for training TMVA4D was 2 epochs.
-The hyperparameters were selected empirically\footnote{The number of input frames was not selected empirically; it was kept the same as chosen by Ouaknine et al. for TMVA-Net~ \cite{mvrss}}, and are listed in Table~\ref{table:hyperparameters}.
-The model parameters were updated, like Ouaknine et al. for TMVA-Net~\cite{mvrss}, using the Adam optimizer~\cite{adam} for stochastic gradient descent.
+We trained the TMVA4D models on NVIDIA A100 (40~GB and 80~GB VRAM) and A40 (48~GB VRAM) GPUs.
+All models were trained for 36 epochs, allowing the models to converge on the validation set while preventing overfitting from additional training.
+The learning rate was initialized to $10^{-4}$ and multiplied by a decay factor of 0.9 after every two epochs.
+The number of input frames (consecutive frames processed to generate predictions for the last) was set to one, three, five (as in~\cite{mvrss}), or seven for TMVA4D-CNN models, and to five for the networks with ConvLSTM encoder layers.

-The parameters of each of the trained models were those that resulted in the highest mDice score on the validation set during training.\footnote{During training, each model underwent 151 evaluations on the validation set, at consistently spaced intervals.} The models were all tested on the test set to produce the results.
-The average processing time per frame was found to be under 50 ms using a single RTX 2080 Ti.

-Ouaknine et al. propose a combination of loss metrics for the TMVA-Net architecture~\cite{mvrss}.
-Their best-performing loss formula is